 The approach is a dynamic and proactive one, and gives students a major role in determining the focus and methodology of their own research.

-- CLAS S-36t Summer Seminar—Gods, Myths, and Rituals: Polytheism in Ancient Greece
+- CLAS S-125 Summer Seminar—Myth and Poetry in Greece and Rome

 - GOVT S-90qb Summer Seminar—International Law and Human Rights